Spain - Andalucia

 Our tour will be comprehensive and will include not only wonderful day hikes, but also some themed rural visits, where we might spend a few hours with interesting local people such as beekeepers, wine producers, Iberian ham curers, goat keepers, muleteers, etc. With them, we will learn a little about the old ways of life in this region and how the Muslims brought many innovative cultural and technical ideas with them when they settled here so many years ago, back in the 8th century.
 We’ll also learn about their ultimate fate some 700 years later and about the Spanish Civil War and how it deeply impacted the people of this remote mountain region.

 As per usual, we have chosen to work with a local guide on this holiday and over the past few years I have become good friends with Javier (first photo) who will be our companion throughout.
 Like myself, Javier is passionate about discovering the hidden meaning of a landscape and its people and he will share with you what he has shared with me over several visits to the region since we first met.
 I believe that it’s so important to involve local people when exploring any area and with Javier, you will not be disappointed, as he has worked tirelessly over many years to uncover the DNA of the region and what makes its people tick.

 Having spent 3 weeks exploring the area with Javier last year, I will be doing the same again in October this year and together, we will then decide on the exact programme, day by day.
-Consequently, this page will be updated before Christmas 2019.
+Consequently, this page will be updated before the end of November.
 Please register your interest in this tour to receive the brochure when available.